RLOpenCatalyst/catdocs/Catalyst/source/orgsetupdefined.rst

 To Remove the Chefserver
  * Click on delete button to remove chef server configuration from the list

-**Hereby attaching a video which will demonstrate as in how to Setup a Chef Server**:
+**Following video demonstrates how to configure a chef server in RLCatalyst**:

 .. raw:: html